Nandini-Mudarakola/Job-board-portal/README.md

    - Ensure cross-browser compatibility by testing on major browsers (Chrome, Firefox, Safari, Edge).
    - Use CSS prefixes or vendor-specific styles if necessary to maintain compatibility.

-**8. Reusable Components:** 🔄
-   - Design reusable components for common UI elements (e.g., buttons, forms, cards) to streamline development.
-   - Abstract logic into custom hooks for reusability across the application, enhancing code maintainability.

-**9. Developer Experience:** 👩‍💻
-   - Maintain clean and well-structured code following coding standards and best practices.
-   - Provide clear comments and documentation within the codebase to facilitate understanding and future maintenance.
-   - Utilize ESLint and Prettier for code formatting and linting to ensure code consistency.
-   - Optimize developer workflow by configuring editor settings and development tools for efficient development.

 By adhering to these considerations and plans, the development of a scalable, performant, and developer-friendly job portal using Next.js, TypeScript, and Tailwind CSS can be achieved.
 Continuous improvement based on user feedback is essential for enhancing the application's usability and effectiveness. 🚀